jayprophit/cs50-Python/Python Documentation.md

 (x,z)

 to return data that has been modified you must put the condition inside a [] instead of a of nothing or ()

+e.g.
+["name, house"]

+you index into list's and tuples usings numbers, but you index into dictionaries using strings